aazaff/teachPaleobiology/GitTutorial/gitTutorial.md

 1. Pulling is when you take a file that you added or edited on GitHub and sync it with your local machine.
 2. Pushing is when you take a file that you added or edited to your local machine and sync it with GitHub.

 The primary issue then for you, as a git user, is whether you (1) want to add and edit files on the GitHub website, and only sync to your computer after the fact or (2) want to add and edit your computer and only sync (upload) your files to GitHub after the fact.
-I discuss the first scenario in the [Working from GitHub First](#working-from-github-first) section and the latter scenario in the [Working from your Computer First](#working-from-github-first) section.
+I discuss the first scenario in the [Working from GitHub First](#working-from-github-first) section and the latter scenario in the [Local Machine First](#local-machine-first) section.

+**Importantly, you ideally do NOT want to do both.
+Choose one of the two workflows.
+Either [GitHub First](#working-from-github-first) or [Local Machine First](#local-machine-first).**

 ## Working from GitHub First